cvitter/mattermost-jira-bridge/README.md

 	}
 ```

 ### Mattermost

-The Mattermost section is used to configure the Mattermost web hook that the application
+The `mattermost` section is used to configure the Mattermost web hook that the application
 will post messages to.
 You can optionally add a user name and icon to override the
 default configured in Mattermost.